 Keep your elbow close to your body.
 Whether is a hook, jab or upper cross, as the elbow drifts away from the body, you are increasing the strain on your shoulder, specifically the rotator cuff muscles whose job is to stabilize your shoulder.
 Also, warm up the shoulders by rotating your arms in a large circle in both the forwards and backwards direction 10 times each.

 Wrap your wrists – The wrist is the most often injured part of the novice boxer’s body.
 This is usually due to bad form, instead of the wrist staying straight through the punch, they are curled which increases the pressure through the joint.
 Wrapping your wrists and hand with a decent set of hand wraps are essential.
 There are different ways to wrap hands and none of them are particularly wrong, as long as you make sure every part of your wrist and knuckles are secured several times over.

-Dr. Nekessa Remy is an award-winning chiropractor, a registered and medical acupuncturist and one of Canada’s fastest rising and sought-after health and wellness expert in the industry today.
+Author: Dr. Nekessa Remy is an award-winning chiropractor, a registered and medical acupuncturist and one of Canada’s fastest rising and sought-after health and wellness expert in the industry today.
 She is the current owner of Mississauga’s The Chiropractic Office, a comprehensive injury management clinic focused on sports-related injuries and woman’s health issues and also runs a practice in downtown Toronto, at Integra Health Centre where she works amongst other leaders in the health care field.